-Yup it does.
-I don’t think it hurts that the method was though up by an engineer (generally very smart people).
+Yup, it does.
+I don’t think it hurts that the method was thought up by an engineer (generally very smart people).
 The basic principle is that you are giving each type of plant the spacing they require, without wasting any space.
 So it’s pretty much the garden equivalent of having your cake and eating it too.

 Square foot gardening pros and cons

 As with anything there are always going to be pros and cons.
 Square foot gardening requires plants to be put closer together than in “normal” gardening.
-On the plus side this means it is easier to squeeze out weeds.
-On the negative side you have to be on top of water, make sure your plants have enough nutrients and making sure to be very careful with companion plantings (more on that further down).
+On the plus side, this means it is easier to squeeze out weeds.
+On the negative side, you have to be on top of watering.
+You need to make sure your plants have enough nutrients and making sure to be very careful with companion plantings (more on that further down).

 What soil to use